3 November - 21 December 2024

 Landscape (2021) - Oil on linen - 24 x 30 cm

 Marian Wijnvoord’s paintings come close to a certain definition of painting itself: the illusion of space created on a flat surface.
 Contradictions guide us through her paintings: figuration versus abstraction, the physicality of paint versus the ephemerality of the image.
-It is in the moments when both worlds hold that the magic of her painting operates.
+It is in the moments when you manage to believe in both worlds at the same time that the magic of her painting operates.

 Born 1966 in Westerschouwen, the Netherlands, Marian Wijnvoord studied painting at the Hogeschool voor de Kunsten, Amsterdam.
 After having taught painting for several years in the United States at Alfred University, NY, she returned to Europe in 1997 – then moved from Paris to Berlin, where she now works and lives.
 Wijnvoord has exhibited internationally for over 30 years.
 Her recent exhibitions include solo shows at the Greek State Museum of Contemporary Art, Thessaloniki and the National Centre for Contemporary Arts, St. Petersburg.
 Recent artist's residencies in Russia and Norway have pulled her image-making to the North, most recently in a one-month stay above the Arctic Circle.